Kirill888/parallella-fpga-dummy-io/README.md

 # How to use

-This was developed with Vivado 2015.3 version.
-If you want to use scripts that generate projects then you'll need to use exactly that version.
+This was developed with Vivado 2015.4.
+Scripts might work with other versions also, but this is not guaranteed.

 ## Manually